Past U.S. policy toward Russia looms over how Biden confronts Putin on Ukraine

 But little changed.

-Heather Conley, a former State Department official in the George W. Bush administration, said the Western measures were simply not strong enough.
-They were filled with loopholes.
+Heather Conley, a former State Department official in the George W. Bush administration, said the Western measures were simply not strong enough and filled with loopholes.

 "How the United States and European countries do sanctions, the long, slow turning up the temperature, it's just ineffective," said Conley, who is now the president of the German Marshall Fund.